iaheung/cyclistic_casestudy/README.md

 **Geographic Preferences Highlight Different Use Cases:** The location data reveals that casual riders favor bike stations along the Lake Michigan coast, which are likely near tourist attractions and recreational areas.
 Members, however, prefer stations in urban areas near offices and college campuses.
 This suggests that casual riders use the service to explore and enjoy the city, while members use it for practical, daily travel needs.
 The higher average trip time for casual riders (22 minutes) compared to members (13 minutes) supports this, as casual riders likely take longer trips for leisure, whereas members take shorter trips and are more utilitarian.

 ### Recommendations
-Given the results from our analysis and the conclusions drawn, there are lots of oppertunities to develop marketing strategies based on our newly found insights from the data.
+Given the results from our analysis and the conclusions drawn, there are lots of opportunities to develop marketing strategies based on our newly found insights from the data.
 While there are various ways to convert casual users to members, it's also important to understand why casual riders might remain casual riders.
 By knowing the motivations of casual riders, we can better meet their needs by creating tailored passes and membership plans.

 **Set Ride Passes:** Instead of offering memberships with unlimited rides for a set period, consider creating a membership that allows riders to purchase a set of maybe 10 rides at a discounted price.
 Since most casual users ride for leisure and do not follow a fixed schedule, a set ride pass would let them use their 10 rides at their convenience.
 Additionally, including an expiry date on the passes can incentivize users to bike more frequently within a given timeframe.